-Roosevelt’s program in special education is a PreK–age 21 teacher licensure program leading to the LBS1 endorsement.
+Roosevelt’s program in Special Education is a Pre-K to age 21 teacher licensure program leading to the LBS1 endorsement.
 Completion of the program qualifies graduates to teach children with all areas of special education needs, with the exception of sensory impairments and communication disorders.
 The LBS1 classification includes the former categories of learning disabilities, mental retardation, severe emotional and behavior disorders, other health impairments, traumatic brain injury, autism, and physical disabilities.
 In addition to a well-rounded general education program of study, undergraduates are required to complete the sequence of professional courses below during their junior and senior years.

-Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Basic Skills Test or the Test of Academic Proficiency and have a minimum 2.7 GPA in all undergraduate courses.
+Students are formally admitted to the teacher preparation program when they earn a passing score on the Illinois Test of Academic Proficiency, have a minimum 2.7 GPA in all undergraduate courses, and have demonstrated professional dispositions.
 Students may take general education requirements and the following five education courses without having earned admission to the program.

-EDUC 210 Child Development for Educators: Infancy Through Adolescence (3 semester hours)
+EDUC 210 Child Development for Educators: Infancy Through Adolescence (three semester hours)

-EDUC 303 Health for Educators (3 semester hours)
+EDUC 303 Health for Educators (three semester hours)

-SPED 319 Exceptional Children and Youth (3 semester hours)
+SPED 319 Exceptional Children and Youth (three semester hours)

 In order to enroll in the remainder of the academic major, students must have earned admission to the teacher preparation program.
 Also, EDUC 200, 210, and SPED 261 must be passed with grades of B- or better as prerequisites for all other education courses.

-Students must consult an special education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and licensure requirements.
+Students must consult a College of Education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and licensure requirements.
 Students completing the program and applying for licensure must meet the general education requirements listed below.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500